botesjuan/Burp-Suite-Certified-Practitioner-Exam-Study/README.md

 >***Identify*** that the login page & password reset is not protected by brute force attack, and no IP block or time-out enforced for invalid username or password.

+>Tip for the BSCP Exam, there is sometimes another user with weak password that can be brute forced.
+Carlos is not always the account to target to give a foothold access in stage 1.

 ![Subtly invalid login](images/subtly-invalid-login.png)

 >Notice on the Intruder attack column for the GREP value, ```Invalid username or password.``` the one response message for a failed username attack do not contain full stop period at the end.
 Repeat the attack with this ***identified*** username, and **Sniper** attack the password field to ***identify*** ```302``` response for valid login.